Aidyn120202/inf232-190103475/README.md

 I live in Aktobe.
 I work as a SMM.
 I have : mother,father and brother.
-I know java and html.
+I know java,css and html.
 I'm student SDU.
 I'm graduate school Daryn.